 Recommended Previous Course of Study: None

 In this course, students will build a base for eventual mastery of Spanish.
-Although the main focus will be on communication (speaking, writing, listening, and reading), students will also learn about the rich culture (art, music, food, geography) and the various communities that compose the Spanish-speaking world.
-By the end of this course, some of the things students will be able to do in Spanish are: talk about likes/dislikes, discuss daily activities, order food in a restaurant, talk about weather, time, date, and seasons, ask and respond appropriately to questions, and describe people and relationships.
+Although the main focus will be on communication (interpersonal/presentational speaking, writing, listening, and reading), students will also learn about the rich culture (art, music, food, geography) and the various communities that compose the Spanish-speaking world.
+By the end of this course, some of the things students will be able to do in Spanish are: talk about likes/dislikes, discuss daily activities using the present tense, describe their classes and school materials, talk about weather, time, date, and seasons, ask and respond appropriately to questions, and describe people and relationships.

 Grade level: 9-12